Propagation of singularities for gravity-capillary water waves: Introduction

-Let~$ u $ be a distribution on a Riemannian manifold~$ (M,g) $ without boundary.
-The singular support of~$ u $, denoted by $ \sing\supp u $, is the smallest closed subset of~$ M $ outside of which~$ u $ is smooth.
-Members of $ \sing\supp u $ are called singularities of~$ u $.
-To study the propagation of singularities when~$ u $ solves some partial differential equations, the information given by $ \sing\supp u $ alone is usually insufficient, as the direction of propagation is not determined by the location of a singularity, but rather by its ``direction of oscillation''.
-With this mindset, H\"ormander \cite{Hormander71fourier} introduced the wavefront set $ \WF(u) $, lifting $ \sing\supp u $ to the cotangent bundle $ T^*M\backslash 0 $. \begin{definition} Let $ u \in \mathscr{D}'(M) $, $ \WF(u) $ is a subset of $ T^*M\backslash 0 $.
-In local coordinates, we say that $ (x_0,\xi_0) \not \in \WF(u) $ if for some $ \varphi \in \Ccinf(\Rd) $ with $ \varphi(x_0) \ne 0 $, $ \widehat{\varphi u} $ decays rapidly within some conical neighborhood of~$ \xi_0 $.
-Members of $ \WF(u) $ are called microlocal singularities of~$ u $. \end{definition} By the Paley--Wiener--H\"ormander theorem, $ x_0 \in \sing\supp u $ if and only if $ (x_0,\xi_0) \in \WF(u) $ for some $ \xi_0 \ne 0 $.
-Using the wavefront set, H\"ormander obtained a precise propagation of microlocal singularities for solutions to pseudodifferential equations of real principal type, generalizing previous results on wave propagation by Courant and Lax \cite{CL56propagation,Lax57asymptotic}. \begin{theorem}[H\"ormander \cite{Hormander71fourier}] If $ u \in C(\R,\mathscr{D}'(M)) $ solves the equation
+If~$ u \in \Dscr'(M) $ where~$ M $ is a smooth manifold without boundary, then the singular support of~$ u $, denoted by $ \sing\supp u $, is the smallest closed subset of~$ M $ outside of which~$ u $ is smooth.
+To study the propagation of singularities when~$ u $ solves some partial differential equations, the information given by $ \sing\supp u $ is usually insufficient.
+Heuristically, if we consider singularities as accumulations of wavepackets with large wavenumbers, then this is because the propagation direction of a wavepacket is given by its wavenumber rather than its location.
+It is probably with this mindset that H\"ormander introduced in~\cite{Hormander71fourier} the concept of the wavefront set.